ataradov/usb-sniffer/README.md

 with a generic WinUSB driver, so it would be recognized by the tools.
 Once the firmware runs, it would supply necessary descripptors automatically.

+Note: on Linux copy [90-usb-sniffer.rules](bin/90-usb-sniffer.rules) to /etc/udev/rules.d to set the permissions to access the device under a regular user.

 The first step is to load the firmware into the MCU SRAM:
 ```
 ./usb_sniffer --mcu-sram usb_sniffer.bin